Nathancgy/marine_debris_proj/readme.md

 # Marine Debris Detection Project

 This repository contains a Real-Time DEtection TRansformer (RT-DETR)-based project for detecting marine debris on sandy beaches.
 The dataset (made by the owners of this repository: [Nathancgy](https://github.com/Nathancgy) and [KrishManan](https://github.com/KrishManan)) includes approximately 400 images categorized into seven types of debris: plastic bottle, styrofoam, plastic container, plastic bag, can, and tire.
-Each image is annotated with bounding boxes suitable for YOLOv10 training.
+Each image is annotated with bounding boxes suitable for YOLOv10/RT-DETR training.

 ## Features
 - **Data**: 400 images with annotations for seven categories of marine debris.
 - **Model**: Fine-tuned YOLOv8l, YOLOv10l, and RT-DETR model for accurate prediction of plastic waste.
+- **Flask Web App**: A website to process uploaded videos and display the results.
+- **Evaluation**: Confusion matrix and F1 curve for RT-DETR training.

 ### Validation Label
 <img src = 'https://github.com/Nathancgy/marine_debris_proj/blob/main/img/val_label.jpg?raw=true' width = '600'>